carolinepeake/retail-app/README.md

 <h1/>

 ## Overview
 This repository is a single-page Javascript application that contains 4 main sections and a navigation bar.
 The sections include Product Overview, Related Products, Questions and Answers, and Ratings and Reviews.

+I forked this code repository from the developers' group repository and made significant changes to it before publishing it to my personal github.

+<bold>My individual contributions include</bold> developing the product overview section, refactoring the related items image carousel to scroll correctly, display arrows only when scrolling is possible, and include a masking effect, adding breakpoints to the navigation bar, standardizing the application's spacing, font, and the sizing and styling of some repeated components, and making the application responsive.

 In this readme, I will first give an overview of each section, explain how to get started running the application, list the relevant technologies, and finally, list the developers and their contact information.

-I forked this code repository from the developers' group repository and made significant changes to it before publishing the new repository to my personal github.

-<bold>My contributions include</bold> developing the product overview section, refactoring the related items image carousel to scroll correctly, display arrows only when scrolling is possible, and include a masking effect, adding breakpoints to the navigation bar, standardizing the application's spacing, font, and the sizing and styling of some repeated components, and making the application responsive.

 ## Components